 -Upon arrival, please assist your child through the back gate.
 You may say goodbye at the sliding glass door where a teacher will greet your child.
 A quick goodbye will be most beneficial to your child, even if he/she is crying.
 Before entering the classroom your child will change his/her shoes and hang up coat (if relevant).
 Please allow your child to do this independently.

--Children will either depart from the playground or the playroom.
+-Children will depart from the playground.

 -Each time period already has a 15-minute grace period.

 PLEASE BE ON TIME!!!